goldbergyoni/nodebestpractices/README.md

 <br/><br/>

-## ![✔] 6.8.
-Limit concurrent requests using rate limiting balancer or a middleware
+## ![✔] 6.12.
+Avoid using middlewares that crash the process

-**TL;DR:** Prefer off-loading rate limiting to external service, but if not possible you can use [express-limiter](https://github.com/ded/express-limiter) to implement rate limiting.
-One can explore the use of yahoo's [limits](https://github.com/yahoo/node-limits) for advanced limits.
+**TL;DR:** Here we will write about designing and using middleware that doesn't make the process crash when an invalid JSON is passed since it opens the door for easy DDOS attacks

-**Otherwise:** Implement rate limiting to avoid exhausting your system that would result in a denial of service where business logic is performing heavy operations.
+**Otherwise:**

 🔗 [**Read More:**](#)

 <br/><br/>

-## ![✔] 6.9.
+## ![✔] 6.13.
 Run Node as non-root user

 **TL;DR:** Running on behalf of the root or full-privilege account means that any attacker can gain full control to perform anything within the machine if your application is compromised.